What is a data dashboard?

 How do data dashboards work?

-As mentioned, data dashboards consolidate data from multiple sources to provide a comprehensive view of your business metrics.
-This means you can pull data from various databases, spreadsheets, and applications into one central location.
+Data dashboards consolidate data from multiple sources to provide a comprehensive view of your business metrics.
+You can pull data from databases, spreadsheets, and applications into one central location.

-1. Data collection: The data dashboard collects data from sources such as sales databases, customer relationship management (CRM) systems, marketing tools, and financial software.
+• Data collection: The dashboard collects data from sources such as sales databases, CRM systems, marketing tools, and financial software.

-2. Data integration: This stage involves combining data from different sources into a single repository, which is the dashboards, and making sure that they’re compatible so that different data sets can be analyzed together.
+• Data integration: This stage combines data from different sources into a single repository, ensuring different data sets are compatible and can be analyzed together.

-3. Data cleaning: This is where data is checked and corrected for errors, inconsistencies, or duplicates for accurate data analysis.
+• Data cleaning: Data is checked and corrected for errors, inconsistencies, or duplicates to support accurate analysis.

-5. Data visualization: This step involves selecting the appropriate charts, graphs, and tables to represent your data.
+• Data visualization: The appropriate charts, graphs, and tables are selected to represent your data clearly.

-6. Data customization: The final stage is where you can tweak the layout, colors, and styles to match your preferences and make the dashboard more user-friendly.
+• Data customization: Layout, colours, and styles are adjusted to match your preferences and make the dashboard more user-friendly.

 Types of data dashboards

-Understanding the types can help you choose the right data dashboard for your needs.
-Here are the four main types of data dashboards:
+Understanding the types of data dashboards helps you choose the right one for your needs.
+Here are the four main types:

 Digital Dashboard